ggustin93/ootb/memory-bank/productContext.md

 ## How It Should Work
 The platform (`outofthebooks.com`) should function as an intuitive, engaging, and reliable central hub for the "Out of the Books" community and its offerings.
 - **Content Discovery**: Users can easily find, filter, and consume a wide array of educational content (blog posts, podcasts, videos, fiches).
 - **Event Hub**: Comprehensive information, scheduling, and ticketing (if applicable) for the annual festival and other events are clear and accessible.
+The event filtering system is designed to be highly intuitive, with dynamic titles that clearly reflect current selections and smart defaults that enhance usability (e.g., displaying "Tous les événements" when all options are chosen).
 - **Community Portal**: Acts as a gateway to the "Out of the Books" community, directing users to relevant social channels and newsletters, fostering a sense of belonging.
 - **Project Submission & Showcase**: The "Appel à projets" section is straightforward, encouraging submissions and highlighting supported projects.
 - **Information Resource**: Clearly presents the organization's mission, vision, values, team, and partners, building trust and transparency.